 If you are considering a divorce, it may be hard to know where to start.
 Divorce is not only an emotional process, but also a legal and financial one.
 If you think your relationship may end in divorce, your first step should be to consult an experienced divorce attorney.
 Even if you have not fully made a decision, they can help you to understand what the likely outcomes may be in terms of financial and custody arrangements.
-Once you start working with an attorney, they will walk you through the steps of what you can do to protect yourself, and what needs to be done to finalize the divorce.
 While nothing can replace a skilled attorney’s advice tailored to your particular situation, there are common steps that apply to many couples.

 Divorce usually has many financial implications.
 It will generally be more complicated the longer you have been married.
 However, if you have a pre- or post-marital agreement it may make things much more straightforward.
 One of the most important things to do at the outset is to gather all of your financial documents.
-You will want to have your own copies of bank statements, retirement account statements, mortgage statements, etc. If you have any valuables, you may want to get them appraised.
-Essentially, you want to put together as complete of a financial picture as possible.
-This can help to protect you if your soon-to-be ex tries to hide assets once the divorce proceedings begin.
+You will want to have your own copies of bank statements, retirement account statements, mortgage statements, and any other relevant financial document.
+If you have any valuables, you may want to get them appraised.
+A complete financial picture can help protect you if your spouse attempts to conceal assets or otherwise prevent you from negotiating a fair division.

 Along with the assets, you will also want to gather financial information about your shared and individual debts.
 Student loans, credit card debt, mortgages, and other obligations are important to document as they will of course affect the overall financial picture.
 If you have a business with your spouse, or if either of you has your own business, the financial situation may be extremely complicated.
 Your divorce attorney can help you find a business valuation specialist to work with.

 States have different laws around how property is distributed after a divorce.
 In many states, any property acquired during the marriage will be split equally between the parties.
-However, there are so many exceptions to this rule that only a qualified divorce attorney in your state can give you a clear picture of what is likely to happen.
-You may also want to open a new bank account in your name, and you may be instructed by your attorney to deposit some of the money from your joint accounts into it.
+However, there are many exceptions to this rule, and a qualified divorce attorney in your state may give you a better sense of how property will be divided.

 Thinking About Divorce?
 Some Questions to Ask Yourself...